 - For 6 – manoeuvre around the excuses often raised (lack of money, time) aimed at stalling necessary short term change actions - encourage creative solutions, perhaps offering a specific incentive for successful completion.

-- For 7 – keep everyone focussed on the outcome - building within the overall plan some leeway when allocating time for individual tasks - closely manage the journey through the process.
+- For 7 – keep everyone focused on the outcome - building within the overall plan some leeway when allocating time for individual tasks - closely manage the journey through the process.

 This leads appropriately to the Communications Plan where the above considerations can be incorporated, in the way messages are constructed and communicated.

 3. Communication plan

 A clear Communications Plan is essential because the last thing you want is for information to leak out in an uncontrolled fashion.
 It’s advisable to involve key employees in the business when developing this plan.
 The persons you’ve confided in from the start.
 Perhaps your business sale team, which may involve external advisors.

 Ensure clearly assigned responsibilities and timescales including milestones, ideally with defined plan stages.